 The colon removes some electrolytes, nutrients, and water from partially digested food and passes the remaining solid waste — stool.
 The rectum stores stool, which exits through the anus.

-In this article, we look at what a redundant colon is, its signs and symptoms, causes, when to seek help, diagnosis, and treatment.
+This article explains a redundant colon, its signs and symptoms, causes, when to seek help, diagnosis, and treatment.
 We also look at home care remedies and the outlook for those with the condition.

 Signs and symptoms may include: